-- There are two types of ember shipped with the appliance.
-Embers for the burner surface and Mystic Embers for the floor of the appliance. - Embers CANNOT be placed directly over ports.
-Care should be taken not to cover the lighting trail of ports (from back to front). - When placing Glowing Embers® onto the burner care should be taken so that the ports are not covered.
-Place the dime-size ember pieces in front and behind of the port trail, but not on or in between the ports (see Figure 14.2).
-Failure to follow procedure will likely cause lighting and sooting problems. - Place Mystic Embers on areas of base refractory away from port holes.
+- Embers CANNOT be placed directly over ports.
+Care should be taken not to cover the lighting trail of ports (from back to front). - Place dime-size pieces of Glowing Embers® just in front of the port trail, but not on or in between the ports (see Figure 14.1).
+Care should be taken so that the ports are not covered.
+Failure to follow this procedure will likely cause lighting and sooting problems. - Place Mystic Embers on areas of base refractory away from port holes.
 Use this material to give the appliance a realistic ash bed. - Save the remaining ember materials for use during appliance servicing.
 The embers provided should be enough for 3 to 5 applications.